theHamdiz/django-man/README.md

 Amass all static files in your apps to a central location.

 - Shortcut: `Ctrl+Shift+P` > "Django > Collect Static Files"
+- Note: You might need to set up Static Files first.

 ### ⌛ Django > Clear Expired Sessions